Renogy 80-Watt 12-Volt Monocrystalline Solar Panel Review

 Use of high-quality components and precision in assembly has always been Renogy’s forte in making solar panels.
-The same is clearly visible in their Renogy 80-watt 12V monocrystalline solar panel.
+The same is clearly visible in their 80-watt mono-Si panel.
 This panel comes with high-efficiency monocrystalline cells, a rugged aluminum frame, and tempered glass.
 The fit and finish is evident from the first instant.

 It is small enough to be carried around with ease.
 At the same time, its large enough to power small to medium batteries that can take care of mobile devices, lights and even some medium-sized appliances.
 The portable solar panel market is growing rapidly and novel products like Renogy’s offer a variety of features.
-Here is a list of some more popular portable solar panels you can check out before buying.
+Read our Renogy 80-watt 12-volt monocrystalline solar panel review for an in-depth analysis, or check out our list of some more popular portable solar panels you can check out before buying.

 Like the rest of this series, Renogy’s 80W and 12V solar panel can power most 12V devices.
 It has a current rating of 3.85A which makes it compatible with power stations such as the Phoenix or Lycan by Renogy.
 It can even recharge products of other brands, since it is a pretty standard solar panel with more or less universal features.